paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_4_6_8_1)=
 ### Degradation model analysis

 On a reliability life test, it is essential to validate the degradation laws and their related parameters.
-The main degradation models for EEE components are detailed in the previous Paragraph {numref}`eee_4_6_6_3`.
+The main degradation models for EEE components are detailed in the previous {numref}`eee_4_6_6_3`.
 The model is related to the failure mechanisms but the parameters of the model are related to the stress.

 Thus, each failure should be physically analysed in order to identify the failure mechanism.
 However, different cases can occur: